rollasoul/toku/README.md

   ```
   nano /home/pi/boot/cmdline.txt
   ```
-  and enable_uart=1 in the /boot/config.txt file
+  enable_uart=1 in the /boot/config.txt file
   ```
   nano /home/pi/boot/config.txt
   ```
-  that should fix the printer - test it with
+  and make sure the data cables are properly connected, a loose data connection will make the printer print gibberish, now test it with
   ```
   echo "ready" | lpr
   ```
-  Now you can play with the printer settings to get a better haiku (set Gamma to 1, resize the image to 50 %, ...)
+ You can play with the printer settings to get a better haiku (set Gamma to 1, resize the image to 50 %)

 # hardware setup

-- check all cables and connections (camera, raspberry pi, arduino, mini-thermal printer)
+- check all cables and connections (camera, raspberry pi, mini-thermal printer)
 - raspberry pi needs proper wifi-connectivity to run this script

 # run toku